plcrodrigues/plcrodrigues.github.io/_pages/rejection-sampling.md

 ## Introduction
 I've been recently interested in the inner workings of the well known <a href="https://en.wikipedia.org/wiki/Rejection_sampling" style="color:#00b050; font-weight:bold;">rejection sampling</a> procedure for obtaining samples from a probability distribution function (pdf).
+This is a nice sampling procedure that only returns samples that follow **exactly** the target pdf, as opposed to usual MCMC schemes for which one has to wait for the chains to converge before being sure that the samples really follow the distribution that we want to sample.
+The downside of rejection sampling is that it usually does not scale well when the data dimension increases, but we won't be bothering too much about this for now.

-There are many excellent references for learning and understanding how this method works, my favorite being Christian Robert and George Casella's book "Monte Carlo Statistical Methods".
+There are many excellent references for learning and understanding how rejection sampling works, my favorite being Christian Robert and George Casella's book "Monte Carlo Statistical Methods".
 In what follows, I tried to give a somewhat intuitive and pedagogical explanation of the basic version of the rejection sampling method.
 I've also included an example written in `python`.